pdgilbert/multiplexI2C/README.md

-# multiplexI2CwithRJ11
+# multiplexI2C
-RJ11 connectors multiplexed on I2C
+Multiplexed 4-wire screw down connectors on I2C with PCA9548A